 The easiest way AAAI/ISMA certified is to accumulate 8 AAAI CEUs per year.
 Each AAAI/ISMA class is 8 CEUs.

 Regardless of this, I suggest taking classes from others too.
 Recertifying or not, the education you get will help you in the real world.

 How To Prevent The Cert From Expiring

 If your personal trainer cert expires, you WILL have to take the personal trainer test again.
 Each AAAI certification has an expiration date.
 Go check what that date is!

 To ensure your fitness cert does not expire, I suggest you choose a date that’s at least 6 months before the expiration date and put it a calendar program like MS Outlook or Google Calendar.

 That way when the date arrives you will get a reminder.

 Don’t put your fitness cert in a drawer and forget about it.
 Trust me.
 I get a lot of emails from people who did this and the cert expired.
 Once your certification expires, you will have to take the test of that fitness cert again.

-If the gym manager says they need the actual cert, trust me when I say, they don’t know what they are talking about.
-All they need to make sure the cert is legit is the certification number.
-Also, if they give you the excuse that they want to post your cert on a wall and want a good copy, you can make a very good color copy on most home printers.
+All the gym needs is the certification number.
+Also, if they give you the excuse they want to post your cert on a wall, you can make a very good color copy on most home printers.
 Staples etc. can also do it for you.

-I know stressed fitness trainers get when they need to get recertified but it doesn't have to be this way.
-AAAI/ISMA makes it very easy for you.
+AAAI/ISMA makes it very easy for you – a LOT easier than most other organizations and it's not expensive either.
 The trick is to not let your fitness certification expire.
-If you can do that, you will be ok.
+If you can do that, you will be OK.